 If you don’t have a programmable thermostat, this is one of the best upgrades you can invest in.
 A programmable thermostat will help you minimize heating and cooling costs.
 You can program the system to adjust your home’s temperature several times throughout the day.
 Keep the home warmer when you’re away at work and in the middle of the night when you’re less active.
 A programmable thermostat will automatically adjust your thermostat in accordance with your settings to keep your energy costs low.

-Learn more about Wood Air Conditioning Inc.’s HVAC system maintenance or give us a call today to schedule an appointment!
+Learn more about Wood Air Conditioning & Plumbing Inc.’s HVAC system maintenance or give us a call today to schedule an appointment!